caofei351-ops/final_project/README.md

 Group member: Cao Fei(13755803), Pan HaoWen(13752390),Xin YueYing(13795420)

 ## <a name="i"></a>🐡:task1 contents-a self-service ordering system
-（Click on the contents you want to see)
+（Click on the content you want to see)
 - [User Guide](#guide1)
 - [How did this idea come about?](#idea)
 - [The overall functionalities of the system](#function)